Press articles about Expert Africa

 Travel Kenya, Travel Africa Magazine, p.8-21 - 1 May 2013

 To ring in the year of Kenya's 50th anniversary of independence, Travel Africa magazine celebrates the diversity of the country's remarkable destinations.
 Richard Trillo, author of the Rough Guide to Kenya and Expert Africa's Kenya Programme Manager, paints a portrait of the country by theme, with sections on Kenya for First-Timers, Kenya for Animal Lovers, Kenya for Families, Kenya for Experienced Safari-Goers, Kenya on Honeymoon, Kenya for Adventurers and Kenya on a Budget.
-Along the way, Richard visits many lodges and camps in Expert Africa's Kenya programme, including Nairobi Tented Camp and The Emakoko in Nairobi National Park and the nearby Giraffe Manor; in the Maasai Mara region Kicheche Mara Camp, Kicheche Valley Camp, Leleshwa Camp and Cottars 1920s Camp; in Laikipia El Karama Eco-Lodge and Sosian Ranch House; in southern Kenya Satao Camp, Severin Safari Camp and Ol Donyo Lodge; in the far north Marsabit Lodge and Desert Rose Lodge; and on the Indian Ocean coast Shimba Lodge, Kutazama, Tijara Beach and the Driftwood Beach Club.
+Along the way, Richard visits many lodges and camps in Expert Africa's Kenya programme, including Nairobi Tented Camp and The Emakoko in Nairobi National Park and the nearby Giraffe Manor; in the Maasai Mara region Kicheche Mara Camp, Kicheche Valley Camp, Leleshwa Camp and Cottars 1920s Camp; in Laikipia El Karama Eco-Lodge and Sosian Ranch House; in southern Kenya Satao Camp, Severin Safari Camp and Ol Donyo Lodge; in the far north Marsabit Lodge and Desert Rose Lodge; and on the Indian Ocean coast Shimba Lodge, Kutazama, Tijara Beach, the Driftwood Beach Club and Kinondo Kwetu.